dyhes/zulip/docs/development/setup-advanced.md

 - Fedora 33 and 34 (beta)
 - RHEL 7 (beta)

-You can just run the Zulip provision script on your machine.
+You can just run the Aloha provision script on your machine.

 **Note**: You should not use the `root` user to run the installation.
 If you are using a [remote server](remote.md), see